2023 Forge Prize Jury

 Throughout her career, Rothenberg has contributed to AIA national, state, and local board and committee leadership in justice- and community-based projects as a city planning commissioner and in government and non-profit board appointments.

-Rothenberg is currently the AIA California 2022 President.
+Rothenberg is the Immediate Past President of AIA California.
 She is a mentor to younger architects, serving as a Distinguished Visiting Fellow of the College of Environmental Design of UC Berkeley and in local public school STEAM programs in Oakland, Calif. as well as through AIACA and national pipeline programs.
 For these contributions, Rothenberg won the AIA 2020 Thomas Jefferson Award for Public Architecture.

 Melanie Harris, AIA, LSSYB, NCARB